FlynnLeeGit/webpack-bricks/readme.md

 // that's it!
 // because use outputJson()
-// you will find a config.json in process.cwd() location,that's the final config file json
+// you will find a config.json in process.cwd() location,that's the final config file json module.exports = conf // here is a promise
 ```

+### auto install devDependencies
+because it could use async function,so now it will auto install devDependencies

 ### custom brick